HELPING HIGHLAND PARK GO GREEN

 Wayfarer Theater, 1850 2nd St., Highland Park

-Hosted in partnership with Wayfarer Theaters, the market will take place on Dec.
-14 and 15 and Dec.
-21 and 22 at Wayfarer Theaters’ lobby and adjacent retail space.
-It will be held every Saturday in the retail space from Jan.
+Hosted in partnership with Wayfarer Theaters, the market will be held every Saturday in the retail space adjacent to the theater from Jan.
 11 through Apr.
 26, 2025.
 Each week, visitors of all ages can connect with area vendors, enjoy a matinee movie and shop for high-quality pantry staples while supporting local farms and businesses.
-Learn more here.

 A Digital Diet for Carbon Reduction